RISE-Dependable-Transport-Systems/ComFASE/README.md

 ## Installation
 Before integrating ComFASE into the simulator, it is recommended to have all the simulators running on your system.
 You can follow the instructions on the OMNeT++, Veins, and Plexe webpages to install them and have them ready to run.

-Note: ComFASE is tested in the below-listed versions of the simulators:
+Note: ComFASE is tested in the below-mentioned versions of the simulators:

 * [OMNeT++ 5.6.2](https://omnetpp.org/software/2020/01/13/omnet-5-6-released)
 * [Veins 5.1](https://github.com/sommer/veins/releases/tag/veins-5.1)